We work collaboratively with our interns to make a plan, based on your skills and learning objectives, to make it a positive learning experience

 We believe in equal employment opportunities for all, regardless of race, color, religion, sex, marital status, national origin, age, sexual orientation, gender identity, disability, genetics, military status, veteran status, or any legally protected classification.
 It is our intent and desire that equal employment opportunities will be provided in employment, recruitment, selection, compensation, benefits, promotion, demotion, layoff, termination, and all other terms and conditions of employment.

-At Healthy Teen Network, we believe that every young person has a right to live their authentic sexuality.
+At Healthy Teen Network, we believe every young person has the right to be who they are and love who they love.
 And we see you, the professionals and caring adults, helping them do this.
 We know you do your best when you're connected to great opportunities and resources.
 That's why we're here...to help make those connections and support you.
 Read more about us.